Quadrille Flush Mount

 It was 1961 when Lightolier introduced the first track lighting system; the company’s most iconic product.
 It was invented and designed by Anthony C. Donato (19?? – 2014).
 Mr. Donato became Senior Product Designer at Lightolier.
 He obtained 32 United States patents and numerous professional accolades.
 Including being honored as a Fellow of the Illuminating Engineering Society.

-Another popular fixture is the Lytegem, designed by Michael Lax, which is part of the permanent collection of the Museum of Modern Art in New York (MoMA).
+Another popular lamp is the Lytegem, designed by Michael Lax, which is part of the permanent collection of the Museum of Modern Art in New York (MoMA).

 In 2007, Lightolier became part of Koninklijke Philips.
 (Philips Royal Electronics from The Netherlands).